 9. Divide the ball in half, then divide each half into two pieces.
 You will end up with four pieces.

-10. Shape each ball into a log and lay them across the cookie sheets.
+10. Shape each ball into a log and lay across cookie sheets.
 (Two per sheet)

-11. Sprinkle the tops of the logs very lightly with granulated sugar.
+11. Sprinkle tops of the logs very lightly with granulated sugar. (optional)

 12. Bake one cookie sheet at a time in 350 for 20-23 minutes.
 The log will be a little soft in the middle.